genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/discover-biosample-attributes.md

 }
 ```

+In this mode the pipeline analyses which obs columns are uniform per biosample value - that is, which attributes have a consistent value across all cells belonging to the same biosample.
+The results are written to the job log: the number of biosamples detected and the list of uniform attributes.
+No data is written to ODM and no groups are created or updated.

-Set `biosample_column_name` to a column that actually exists in your file's `obs`.
-If the named column is not present in the cell metadata, the job aborts with an error.
+> **Note:** `biosample_column_name` must refer to a column that exists in your file's `obs` and contains the biosample identifier for each cell.
+If the column is not present, the job fails with an error.

 ## Submit as a dry run